sowkalidou/csdc/README.md

 which will download all necessary dependencies.
 Most common commands are accessible from the Makefile.
 To list the available commands, run `make`.

+For faster Haskell development, there are many `ghcid-*` targerts in the Makefile.

 ## Running the server

 First, make sure the GUI is build with: